 6. Perform Windows 10 reset

 - Restart your PC few times during the boot sequence.

 - Select Troubleshoot > Reset this PC > Remove everything.
 During this step you might be asked to insert Windows 10 installation media, so be sure to do that.

 - Select Only the drive where Windows is installed > Just remove my files and click the Reset button to start.

 - Follow the instructions on the screen to complete the reset process.

 If you cannot find the software that is causing the FLTMGR FILE SYSTEM BSoD error, you can perform a Windows 10 reset.

 This procedure will delete all files from your C partition, therefore be sure to back up your important files.

 After you complete Windows 10 reset, don’t install any third-party applications, instead just test your system for a while.
 If the error appears again, it means that the issue is caused by your hardware.

-Often cause for FLTMGR_FILE_SYSTEM error can be faulty hardware, most commonly RAM, therefore we advise you to test your RAM modules one by one and check if they are are working properly.
+Faulty hardware, most commonly RAM, can often trigger the FLTMGR_FILE_SYSTEM error.
+Therefore, we advise you to test your RAM modules one by one and check if they are are working properly.